 A similar phenomenon has occurred in Formula Regional European Championship, the series the FIA effectively created regional F3 for to enable its existence.
 The larger foreign teams have complained to Formula Scout about a ‘regional’ series racing predominantly in Italy, and it is certainly not reflective of what the series intends to be, but attracts entries nonetheless.

-It’s not just small teams that have found British F3 to be more suitable than alternative championships above and below it in the rungs below F1, with Lanan Racing’s recent signing Piers Prior being the perfect example.
+It’s not just small teams that have found British F3 to be more suitable than alternative championships above and below it on the road to F1, with Lanan Racing’s recent signing Piers Prior being the perfect example.
 He has been seeking a move into single-seaters for several years but lacked the budget, and British F3 has a car that’s friendly enough to absolute rookies as well as being good for racing and television as part of the British GT support package.
 Paid drives can be found there too.

 Last year’s Aston Martin Autosport BRDC Award finalists were all British F3 graduates, and every winner since 2014 has been experienced in BRDC F3/F4.
 F1 and IndyCar boast stars of F3’s 2016 grid, many of whom moved up from British F4 in a practice that continues with success today.

 While it’s clear the spec F3 series on the continent can coexist with Britain’s own equivalent, with costs importantly remaining in check and valid routes to professional careers continuing, there is one factor that may go against Britain’s solo approach.